Selkirk and Galashiels Railway: History

 The directors of the Selkirk and Galashiels Railway having at their last meeting passed a resolution to open the line [on Sundays] for the conveyance of mail bags and passengers, a large and enthusiastic meeting was held on the evening of Tuesday [24 June 1856]... for the purpose of entering their protest at the proposed violation of the Sabbath.

 However the NBR, the driving force in the matter, persisted and the Sunday trains ran.

-The North British Railway absorbed the Selkirk and Galashiels Railway Company on 1 July 1859.
+The North British Railway absorbed the Selkirk and Galashiels Railway Company on 21 July 1859 by the North British and Selkirk Railways Amalgamation Act 1859 (22 & 23 Vict. c. xiv).

 The light construction of the line had not been confined to the permanent way, and in 1868 the North British Railway found that it needed to reconstruct the timber bridge over the River Tweed with iron girders on stone piers, at a cost of over £6,000.

 The number of passenger trains on the branch was increased to six by 1863 and to 13 by 1887.
 The Sunday trains were withdrawn in 1916 due to manpower shortages in World War I, and they were never reinstated.

 From 1923 the North British Railway formed a constituent of the new London and North Eastern Railway (LNER) following the Railways Act 1921, and the Selkitk and Galashiels company, only in existence to receive the NBR's rental charge, was absorbed into the LNER.
 In this period motor bus services began to erode passenger carryings on the line.
 Closure of the railway passenger service was contemplated by the LNER in 1930, but was not proceeded with, but Abbotsford Ferry station was closed from 5 January 1931.
 Seeking economy of working, the LNER introduced a Sentinel steam railcar on the branch from 5 January 1931; the vehicle operated all normal passenger trains.
 The railcar named Protector was in use from February 1931, and from December 1933 Nettle took over, continuing until August 1945 when the Sentinel railcars were taken out of service, and steam trains took over once again.

 Goods traffic too was in decline from about 1924 due to the competition from motor lorries.

 British Railways, Scottish Region, took over the railways in the area at the beginning of 1948, on the nationalisation of the railways.
 At this time the passenger traffic was in serious decline, with only about 14 tickets being issued daily on the branch.
 In May 1951, British Railways proposed closure of the passenger service on the line, and with no objection being put forward, it was decided to close the passenger service on 10 September 1951.
 Some works outing special trains ran from Selkirk after closure until at least 1957.